-- Any other Project-Based Learning Course taught by a member of the Real Estate Faculty.
+- Any other Experiential Learning Course taught by a member of the Real Estate Faculty.

 - Real Estate Externship Placement and co-requisite Real Estate Externship Seminar.

 - Independent Study focused on a real estate issue.
 (Preference will go to interested Evening Division students.)